rgpass/plz/README.md

 This project is heavily influenced by [`pls`](https://github.com/MxDkl/pls).
 The main differences are:

-- It applies [tree of thought prompting]() to confirm the prompt is accurate
 - Adding an explanation to aid in learning
+- Coloring improvements for readability

+## Future versions

+- Apply tree of thought prompting